Skip to Content

 he manufacturer can then analyze and use this data in combination with consumer information provided via Twitter or Facebook (via API).

-Industrial IoT, APIs and Unlimited Possibilities
+Industrial IoT, APIs and unlimited possibilities

-In the context of APIs, API integration refers to the translation process for which the interface is responsible.
+API integration refers to the translation process for which the interface is responsible.
 It enables connected functional units to communicate with each other.
 The target structure of adjacent functional units and data units can differ greatly, which can make mediation difficult.
 In addition, outgoing responses must also be transmitted in the appropriate format.

-Another factor is the fact that an API does not necessarily have to be associated with only one functional unit.
-Depending on the scenario and the structure of the infrastructure, it is necessary that the request of an API must be resolved into various request types on different backend systems.
-Since the respective backend systems can communicate in different ways, multidimensional API integration is necessary to finally provide a unified response.
+All these translation tasks are handled by API integration.
+Also, an API does not necessarily have to be associated with only one functional unit.
+Depending on the scenario and the structure of the infrastructure, the request of an API must be resolved into various request types on different backend systems.
+Since the respective backend systems can communicate in different ways, multidimensional API integration is necessary to provide a unified response.

 Learn more about the tasks of API management, how it can be part of the API infrastructure and all the challenges in our detailed blog: What is API management?

-The more APIs an organization provides and the larger the addressed and actual user base, the better it helps to manage APIs with Full Life Cycle Management.
+The more APIs an organization provides and the larger the addressed and actual user base, the better it helps to manage APIs with full lifecycle management.
 It provides a holistic view for managing all APIs.

 • Planning and Design: What are the functions of an API, who has access rights, what is the expected volume, etc?